The Ultimate Guide to North Carolina Property Taxes

 Of course, what you actually pay for housing depends on the specific area you are looking to buy, the kind of housing (single-family or condo), and its particular features.
 A three-bedroom, two-bathroom single-family in Charlotte will cost more than a similar home in Chapel Hill.

 As you go through your North Carolina home search, keep in mind the extra expenses that come with homeownership.
 Annual property taxes add several hundred to several thousand dollars to your housing payment.
 Our guide breaks down everything you need to know about North Carolina property taxes, specifically for real estate.
+Information on appealing property appraisals and local tax regulations can be found on the state’s website.

 Note: While North Carolina does have a vehicle tax, this article focuses on real estate tax information.